umbraco/UmbracoDocs/Umbraco-Headless/Getting-Started-Cloud/The-Headless-Portal/index.md

 ### Rename project

 Here you are able to rename your project.
 All default umbraco.io hostnames will be updated to match the new name.
-Also note that all clone urls will be updated to match the new projectname.
-If you have local git repositories remember to update the urls.

 ![Rename Project Page](images/renameProject.png)